planetoftheweb/json/README.md

-# Bootstrap Carousel
+# JavaScript & JSON
-Repository for my Course on turbo charging
+Repository for am update to my Course on JavaScript & JSON.

 ## Instructions
 1. Make sure you have [node.js](http://nodejs.org/) and [git](http://git-scm.com/) installed on your machine.